aws-samples/aws-amplify-react-native-events-app-workshop/appsync/README.md

 Edit your schema at /Volumes/Data/Git/aws-amplify-app/amplify/backend/api/awsamplifyapp/schema.graphql or place .graphql files in a directory at /Volumes/Data/Git/aws-amplify-app/amplify/backend/api/awsamplifyapp/schema
 ```

-Since we are providing you the app, you do not need to generate code for your GraphQL API.
+Since we are providing you the app, you will need to generate code for your GraphQL API.
 Enter `Y` and continue.

 ```
 ?
 Do you want to generate code for your newly created GraphQL API (Y/n) Y